 Most Goals Allowed to an Opposing Goalie: 1

-Eleven different goalies have scored a total of fourteen goals in the NHL.
+Eleven different goalies have scored a total of 14 goals in the NHL.
 New Jersey Devils goaltender Marty Brodeur is the only one to have scored on opposing goalie.
 It happened on March 21, 2013.

 During a delayed penalty, Carolina Hurricanes’ goalie Dan Ellis started to make his way to the bench for an extra attacker.
 An ill-advised pass sent the puck into their own net while Ellis was still on the ice.
 Ellis tried to race back, but was too late.
 Since the last Devils’ player to touch the puck was Brodeur, technically, he scored on Ellis.